guiprav/dominant/README.md

 I don't care much about benchmarks, so long as my apps are always snappy, never slow.

 These are this library's design principles.
-I thought about them by applying first principles thinking to figure out the minimum set of features a JavaScript UI library needs to provide to enable sane, comfortable development of modern web apps.
+I thought about them by applying first principles thinking to come up with a minimum set of features a JavaScript UI library needs to enable sane, comfortable development of modern web apps.

 ## Setup